drag94/Optimizing-FTSEMIB-s-portfolio-using-Multi-Objective-Evolutionary-Algorithms-based-on-decomposition/README.md

 task.
 In this project, these algorithms that are currently considered to be at the state-of-the-art will be used and compared.
 Specifically, MOEA/D-DE, MOEA/D-DEM, MOEA/D-GA, MOEA/D-Levy and NSGA-II, will be proposed as numerical methods to optimise a portfolio consisting of all 40 stocks of the FTSE MIB index.
+The optimisation achieved an outperforming portfolio against its benchmark (+15%)